jh1993/UnderusedOptions/README.txt

 Frostfire Hydra:
 - Beams now benefit from both minion damage and breath damage bonuses.
 - Is now a permanent minion; minion duration upgrade removed.
-Try not to box yourself in and softlock yourself.
 - Dragon Mage (6 SP): The hydra will cast Melt on the target of its fire beam, and Freeze on the target of its ice beam.
 These spells gains all of your upgrades and bonuses.
 - Splitting (4 SP): Upon reaching 0 HP, the hydra splits into a frost hydra and a fire hydra.
 Each hydra inherits one of the frostfire hydra's beams and resistances.